SaibalPatraDS/Delhi-Election-Trend-Analysis/README.md

-Title 2 : Predicting Political Leaning Using Machine Learning: Analysis of Tweets from BJP and INC  [https://github.com/SaibalPatraDS/Delhi-Election-Trend-Analysis/blob/main/tweets_detailed_analysis.zip]
+Title 2 : Predicting Political Leaning Using Machine Learning: Analysis of Tweets from BJP and INC  (Tweets Analysis)[https://github.com/SaibalPatraDS/Delhi-Election-Trend-Analysis/blob/main/tweets_detailed_analysis.zip]

+**Have to Zip the File due to large file size**

 Objective: Build an ML model to classify political leaning (BJP or INC) based on tweets.